bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

 There exists a number of additional resources that allow you to progress further:

-* [Examples](https://github.com/bpmn-io/bpmn-js-examples) - a few example projects that showcase various ways to embed and extend bpmn-js.
+* [Examples](https://github.com/bpmn-io/bpmn-js-examples) - numerous examples that showcase how to embed and extend bpmn-js.
 * Source Code ([bpmn-js](https://github.com/bpmn-io/bpmn-js), [diagram-js](https://github.com/bpmn-io/diagram-js)) - mostly well documented; should give you great insights into the library's internals.
 * [Forum](https://forum.bpmn.io/c/developers) - a good place to get help for using and extending bpmn-js.